 We do not all laugh at the same things or for the same reasons.
 Have you ever thought about your sense of humor?
 Have you ever thought about what kind of humor you like, and most importantly, the type of humor you use?

 Lets’ take, for instance, an interaction with a woman.
 You crack a joke (or at least you think it is a joke).
 She will either:

 b: not react and completely ignore you because she didn’t get it, or;

 c: she just looks at you with a blank expression on her face and says “that was not funny”.

-Let’s say you have a dry, sarcastic sense of humour.
-The occasional B is in line but you will usually get A or C. Well, quite a lot of Cs to be fair.
+Let’s say you have a dry, sarcastic sense of humor.
+The occasional B is in line but you will usually get A or C. Well, quite a lot of Cs, to be fair.

-This is why humour is such an important part of your personality and, unless you have such a messed up, aggressive, dark sense of humour that absolutely nobody in this world would laugh at (though I’m sure you would find someone to share those jokes with) then do not try to change it.
+This is why humor is such an important part of your personality and, unless you have such a messed up, aggressive, dark sense of humor that absolutely nobody in this world would laugh at (though I’m sure you would find someone to share those jokes with) then do not try to change it.
 Nobody in that group of girls laughed?
 Did that girl you went out on a date last week got offended by your joke?
-Nevermind, they don’t get it and they never will, so you might as well just keep laughing and start a relationship with someone who does.
+Never mind, they don’t get it and they never will, so you might as well just keep laughing and start a relationship with someone who does.